CLNelson1993/ChristmasLED/README.md

 # 11/4/2023

-Our team leader dropped the class abruptly.
+Our team leader dropped the class abruptly months ago.
 I've been holding off migrating the repo for awhile, but I think it's necessary.
 Just in case they decide to delete the repo from their page.

 # 11/3/2023